January 30, 2026 (5mo ago)

 logging.getLogger().addHandler(handler)

-Scale to multiple instances:
+Scale to multiple replicas:

-Temps handles load balancing automatically.
+Temps handles load balancing automatically via Pingora, Cloudflare's open-source Rust proxy.

-bunx @temps-sdk/cli projects config -p my-fastapi-app --cpu-limit 1 --memory-limit 1024
+bunx @temps-sdk/cli projects config -p my-fastapi-app \

 bunx @temps-sdk/cli deploy my-fastapi-app -b main -e production -y